gramaziokohler/radii_docs/docs/_build/html/_sources/tutorial/Quick_Guide/Setup/5_install_Technical_Prereq.rst

   - registered users: x GB
     - publish limit : 500 mb
     - save limit    : 250 mb
-  - organizations: to be defined with Radii contact at contact@RADii.info
+  - organizations: Can be defined in coordination with Radii, please write to contact@RADii.info

 **Infrastructure**